ReviewsPeripheralsCORSAIR HS60 Pro Surround Gaming Headset Review

 Packaging and Unboxing

 Let’s start with the unboxing procedure itself.
 The packaging is monochromatic black and yellow.
 To that end, the retail packaging for the Corsair HS60 Pro Surround displays a modernized design compared to the original HS60 Surround headset.
-Most of Corsair’s more recent products have a similar design for their packaging and color scheme.
+Most of Corsair’s more recent products have a similar design for their packaging and colour scheme.

 Box Contents